 To begin with, that black spot disease you see on your roses (Diplocarpon rosae) is a fungus disease.
 You know you have it by the light spot it creates on the leaf.
 It appears as an initial yellowing of the leaf in a spot approximately one-half inch across.

 This initial yellow spot can occur on either side of the leaf and distinguishes itself from other leaf spot fungi problems by having a slightly fringed edge to the spot.
 After establishing itself, the fungus will turn black (see picture below)

-You'll likely need a small lens or a magnifying glass to see the fringes so most gardeners assume black spot when they see the yellowing spots on the leaves.
-With the lens, you'll also be able to see the black spore producing bodies on the spot.
+You’ll likely need a small lens or a magnifying glass to see the fringes.
+So most gardeners assume black spot when they see the yellowing spots on the leaves.
+With the lens, you’ll also be able to see the black spore producing bodies on the spot.

 Why Don’t Chemicals Always Control This Problem?

 The interesting thing about this problem is that the fungus “roots” (they’re really mycellium, but what the heck) penetrate down between the layers of the leaf so they are well protected and invulnerable to anything happening on the surface of the leaf.